Of 183 Omicron cases analysed, 87 were fully vaccinated with 3 having booster shots, says govt | Health

 Two were partially vaccinated, seven people were unvaccinated while 16 were ineligible to receive vaccine doses in the country's national vaccination programme.
 The vaccination status of 73 is still unknown, Union Health Secretary Rajesh Bhushan said at a press conference.

-''Of the 183 Omicron cases analysed so far, 91 per cent (87 cases) were fully vaccinated with three -- two in Delhi and one in Mumbai -- having received booster shots, 70 per cent were asymptomatic and 61 per cent were males,'' he said.
+''Of the 183 Omicron cases analysed so far, 87 cases were fully vaccinated with three -- two in Delhi and one in Mumbai -- having received booster shots, 70 per cent were asymptomatic and 61 per cent were males,'' he said.

 Bhushan said 121 cases had foreign travel history, while in 44 cases the infected had come in contact with foreign travellers and information about 18 people were still not available.
 ICMR Director-General Dr Balram Bhargava said, ''The predominant strain in India continues to be Delta, including the recently identified clusters.
 Therefore, we need to continue with the same strategy of following Covid-appropriate behaviour and ramping up vaccination.''
 Infection due to Omicron variant ''does not necessarily lead to severe symptomatic clinical disease''.
 In India, about a third of all the detected cases were mildly symptomatic and the rest were asymptomatic, he underlined.